NOTE: Article updated 15/03/2022

 There is a solution

-Beacon’s ground-breaking click fraud protection for Facebook ensures that when a bot is detected, the device fingerprint is added to their unique bot protection database.
+Beacon’s ground-breaking click fraud protection for Facebook ensures that when a bot is detected, the device fingerprint is added to a unique bot protection database.
 This database is used to block bot impressions (for CPM) and clicks (for CPC) on Facebook campaigns.
 Beacon uses this to build regularly updated, custom blended bot exclusion lists specifically for you, to give you the maximum reduction in click fraud over time.

-So, when it comes to advertising your products and services via Facebook, there are certainly those who are championing and developing solutions to mitigate against click fraud but there is still not much evidence of the social media giant taking truly meaningful steps towards tackling the vast amount of fraud and fake clicks on its advertising
+So, when it comes to advertising your products and services via Facebook, there are certainly those who are championing and developing solutions to mitigate against click fraud but there is still not much evidence of the social media giant taking truly meaningful steps towards tackling the vast amount of fraud and fake clicks on its advertising.

 At Beacon we’ve been champions of transparent marketing data since our foundation.
 With click fraud detection and mitigation across search and social, Beacon feeds other parts of the Martech stack with better quality data, to enable improved analytics, decision-making and results.

 See what Beacon can do for you or the brands you represent by watching a 4 minute demo video.
 Or calculate how much you might be losing on your paid media campaigns to click fraud with our click fraud Calculator.